dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 8.b Socketed Elite-C (2022-05 Update)

-This is a slightly altered build that uses an Elite C micro controller (MCU) for each side.
+This is a slightly altered build that uses an Elite C microcontroller(MCU) for each side.
-The MCU are socketed to the board, instead of being directly soldered like in 8.a to make repairs or upgrades easier.
+The MCU is socketed to the board, instead of being directly soldered like in 8. a to make repairs or upgrades easier.
 {: .text-justify}

-A great introduction to socketing can be found [here](https://docs.splitkb.com/hc/en-us/articles/360011263059-How-do-I-socket-a-microcontroller-), while the required parts are specificied in the exhaustive list above.
+A great introduction to socketing can be found [here](https://docs.splitkb.com/hc/en-us/articles/360011263059-How-do-I-socket-a-microcontroller-), while the required parts are specified in the exhaustive list above.
 {: .text-justify}

-AFter installing the header sockets into the board, they need to be tapes up.
+After installing the header sockets into the board, they need to be taped.
 Otherwise, when soldering the socket pins to the MCU, the solder tin is likely to drip down into the socket holes and solidify, completely defeating the purpose of socketing in the first place.
-(Yet another lesson I had to literally pay an Elite C and the header socket to learn...).
+(Yet another lesson I had to pay an Elite C and the header socket to learn...).
 Then, the pins can be inserted into the sockets by poking into the holes.
 Then, the Elite-C can be fit on the pins, while making sure to align the pins to their corresponding holes (usually written in silk lines on the board and the MCU).
 {: .text-justify}